-Wayne's oldest brother Adrian was originally signed by the Milwaukee Braves and saw action in the Major Leagues with the Braves, Cubs, Athletics and Angels.
+Wayne's oldest brother Adrian was originally signed by the Milwaukee Braves and saw action in the Major Leagues with the Braves, Chicago Cubs, Oakland Athletics and California Angels.
 Adrian played in Japan for the Hiroshima Carp from 1977 through 1979, hitting 102 home run in 3 seasons.
 The Carp won the 1979 Nippon Series against Charlie Manuel and the Kintetsu Buffaloes.
-Another older brother, Charlie, was also signed by the Milwaukee Braves and played 5 years in the minor leagues, (missing 2 years due to military service), reaching class AA.
+Another older brother, Charlie, was also signed by the Milwaukee Braves and played five years in the minor leagues, (missing two years due to military service), reaching class AA.
 Wayne's nephew Jason Garrett played four years in the minor leagues for the Florida Marlins organization, reaching high class A.

 - All three Garrett brothers were signed by Milwaukee Braves scout and former Major League manager Zack Taylor.

 - Drafted by the New York Mets from the Atlanta Braves in the 1968 Rule V Draft.